unobatbayar/algorithms/README.md

   <strong>Algorithms and Data Structures to build your foundation as a Software Engineer</strong>
   <br>
-  (create and design more optimized software)
+  (helps create more optimized software)

   <h3>
     <a href="https://github.com/unobatbayar/algorithms/pull/new/master">Contribute</a>